Israeli navy intercepts Gaza-bound boats

 Israel spurned Ankara's demand for an apology over the incident.
 Turkey expelled the Israeli ambassador two months ago.

-Carrying a small amount of medical supplies, the Canadian and Irish boats had sailed from Turkey Wednesday.
-The Israeli military said they were in international waters when they were stopped, between 40 and 60 miles (64 to 96 kms) from the coast.
+Carrying a small amount of medical supplies, the "Tahrir and "Saoirse" had sailed from Turkey Wednesday.
+The Israeli military said the boats were in international waters when they were stopped, between 40 and 60 miles from the coast.

 The activists on board came from Australia, Canada, Ireland and the United States, and included Palestinians and at least one Arab citizen of Israel, organizers said.

-The two boats had continued sailing towards Gaza, ignoring instructions to turn around or unload their supplies in Israel or neighboring Egypt, Israeli military officials said.
+The two boats had continued sailing toward Gaza, ignoring instructions to turn around or unload their supplies in Israel or neighboring Egypt, Israeli military officials said.

 Citing the need to prevent weapons smuggling, Israel has blockaded Gaza since the Islamist group Hamas seized control of the territory in 2007.